-3. It is recommended that each team also bring at least on additional four foot table to lay across the beds for additional work surface space.
-Per fire codes no other tables can be set up on the floor but can be laid across the beds
+3. Folding tables and chairs will not be provided for the competition rooms.
+It is recommended that each team bring at least one 6-foot folding table with chairs to set up in the competition room.
+Per fire codes, only one table can be set up on the floor so additional tables could be laid across the beds for a workspace.